jeremybatesDC/vueGridBaseballCard/README.md

 - front and back could have icons showing generic avatar in portrait and a stats table icon for back. maybe.
 - icons -- want easy way to invert colors.
 Move some stroke/fill attributes into CSS
-- make controls atop each card face the same height so the top border of the card doesn't hop when jump from front to back
+- finish wiring up sliders / styling quasimodal bg.
 - ?Get elements in cells to take full size?

-- finish wiring up sliders / styling quasimodal bg.
+FRONT

+- click outside to close not working for image editing view
+- layout-specific tweaks to sliders: place sliders when text is on top in 1-1 or 2-0 layout, **the sliders need to be higher**.
+Should they all be bottom based then?
+Wouldn't be hard to specify per layout but only if needed...
+- "upload pic" and "upload logo" labels improvemnts (something is wrong there)

 STATS TABLE

 - header ths: -after editing they shape shift slightly (look this up)... do i need to make these a fixed size and weight, and then just allow overflow?
 May need to sketch this out. th hard to click (maybe beucase ther's an absolute and a translate and no min height or something)
 - prevent 3rd line on table back headers (char count(12, done), height combination, plus overflow hidden -- should these be monospaced?)
-- can we make this work with manual model?
-Also, is it worth upgrading to se if i'm encountering a bug?
-Yes.

 ASIDE & FOOTER

 - because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
 I think that is doable.
 A char max-length could help too.
 YES.
 A char counter will help some fields (thinking textareas in particular)

-FRONT

-- click outside to close not working for image editing view
-- layout-specific tweaks to sliders: place sliders when text is on top in 1-1 or 2-0 layout, **the sliders need to be higher**.
-Should they all be bottom based then?
-Wouldn't be hard to specify per layout but only if needed...
-- "upload pic" and "upload logo" labels improvemnts (something is wrong there)

 ---